pgrugwiro/dataful-blog/_posts/2021-04-26-taming-bigdata-mapreduce.md

 households.
 These households belong to various economic backgrounds categorised as Adversity (this is probably where I belong), Comfortable (this is where I hope you belong), and Affluent (the Earl of Hertfordshire definitely belongs here... if you know him, give him my regards s'il vous plait).
-A portion of the households was subjected to a variable tariff (67.2p/kWh, 11.76p/kWh, and 3.99p/kWh) and households were informed of the tariffs rates one day ahead.
+A portion of the households were subjected to a variable tariff (67.2p/kWh, 11.76p/kWh, and 3.99p/kWh) and households were informed of the tariffs rates one day ahead.
 The rest of the households were on standard rates of 14.228p/kWh.
 Usage readings were taken every 30 minutes.
 The dataset contains about 3